Sinking of the RMS Lusitania: The second explosion

 In 2007, marine forensic investigators considered that an explosion in the ship's steam-generating plant could be a plausible explanation for the second explosion.
-However, accounts from the few survivors who managed to escape from the forward two boiler rooms reported that the ship's boilers did not explode.
-Leading Fireman Albert Martin later testified he thought the torpedo entered the boiler room and exploded between a group of boilers, which was a physical impossibility.
+Though accounts from the few survivors who managed to escape from the forward two boiler rooms reported that the ship's boilers did not explode, Leading Fireman Albert Martin later testified he thought the torpedo entered the boiler room and exploded between a group of boilers.
+Though this account was a physical impossibility, many others did place the torpedo strike in the general vicinity of the boiler rooms.
 It is also known the forward boiler room filled with steam, and steam pressure feeding the turbines dropped dramatically following the second explosion.
 These point toward a failure, of one sort or another, in the ship's steam-generating plant.
-It is possible the failure came, not directly from one of the boilers in boiler room no. 1, but rather in the high-pressure steam lines to the turbines.
+It is possible the failure came, not directly from one of the boilers, but rather in the high-pressure steam lines to the turbines.
+Witnesses reported explosions many minutes after the attack from the flooded parts of the ship, which suggests at least some of the boilers did explode.